prettier/eslint-config-prettier/README.md

 - Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js`.
 - Add it to the list of supported plugins, to the example config and to Contributing section in `README.md`.

-When you’re done, run `npm test` to verify that you got it all right.
+When you’re done, run `test` to verify that you got it all right.
 It runs several other npm scripts:

 - `"test:lint"` makes sure that the files in `test-lint/` pass ESLint when the exclusions from eslint-config-prettier are used.
 It also lints the code of eslint-config-prettier itself, and checks that Prettier has been run on all files.
 - `"test:lint-verify-fail"` is run by a test in `test/lint-verify-fail.test.js`.